PowerDNS/pdns/pdns/dnsdistdist/docs/guides/webserver.rst

   Get a quick overview of the pool named "pool-name".

-  :>json list: A list of metrics related to that pool :>json list servers: A list of :json:object:`Server` objects present in that pool
+  :>json list: A list of metrics related to that pool :>json list servers: A list of :json:schema:`Server` objects present in that pool

 .. http:get:: /api/v1/servers/localhost/rings?maxQueries=NUM&maxResponses=NUM